 - Deliver a higher level of security on the internet since a private proxy provides a unique internet address.

 Shared proxies Vs. Private Proxies

-Differences in Speed
+Differences in Speed:

 - Shared proxy (Public Proxy): many people can be using public proxies at the same time, overloading their bandwidth and leaving you with a frustratingly slow internet experience.
 In other words, slow access is generally associated with free proxies because many (many) users are typically using them at any given time.

 - Private Proxy: a dedicated proxy is when access is allowed to dedicated proxy servers / VPS servers through your own username:password or IP authentication.
-The result is reliable higher speed than a public proxy can deliver.
+The result is a reliable higher speed than a public proxy can deliver.
 Private proxies protect and deliver privacy with virtually no risk of having your personal information being exposed.